cstainsby/BioPathBackup/AWS/README.md

 This README will give you a general idea of how our project is setup within AWS.

 ## Important Links
-Here is a link to [copilot installation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Copilot.html)instructions.
+Here is a link to [copilot installation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/AWS_Copilot.html) instructions.

 Link to documentation on the [copilot tool and basic AWS concepts](https://aws.github.io/copilot-cli/docs/overview/)